Introduction: Paper Mache Pencil Holder

 TIP 1: Don't make a lot of paper mache glue at once, because after a day or two, the glue will not be as sticky.
 So only make as much as you will be able to use in one day.

 TIP 2: Use something strong to stir the mixture.
 I learnt this the hard way, after breaking one spatula.

 Step 4: Making the Container

 To make the container, dip the strips of newspaper in the paper mache glue, once the whole strip is covered in the glue, remove the excess and start laying it on a bottle or any other such thing as shown in the picture above (numbered as 1, 2, 3, 4 and 5).
 Lay the strips perpendicular to one another in order to give the container more strength.
 (Click here to watch the video.)
 Keep doing this till your container is two layers thick (see the picture numbered as 6).
 Then leave it for drying overnight.
 On the next day, carefully remove your container from the bottle.
 You may have to use some force, but be gentle, you don't want to break it.
 If necessary, use some prying tool to get it out.
-Don't panic if it breaks slightly, It will be fixed in a moment, but try not to break it in two or three pieces.
+Don't panic if it breaks slightly, It will be fixed in a moment, but try not to break the whole thing apart.
 At this stage, your container should look somewhat like the one shown in picture above, numbered as 7 and 8.

 One important note: let your container dry after every layer, otherwise molds could ruin your pencil holder.
 I dried mine in the sun, but if the sun is not in your favour, use your oven.
 Keep it in a warm oven and leave the door slightly open so water vapour could easily escape.